Dehydrating Food

 Meat

-cuts of beef or venison.
+lean cuts of beef or venison.
 Freeze and remove all visible fat.
 Partly freezing the meat before cutting makes it easy to slice.

 Slice with the grain into long, thin, even strips.